E10 - Elective data > Courses Action: Constraints

 6. Lines

-Some of these constraints (Vertical, Horizontal and Lines) may be stipulated in the Lines > Elective data > Courses screen using the relevant Lines, VLink or HLink columns.
-Entering data in the Courses screen enforces the constraint to work at a course level ie the constraint applies to the entire number of classes running of the course, not at individual class level.
+Some constraints (Vertical, Horizontal and Lines) can be set in Lines > Elective data > Courses screen using the relevant Lines, VLink or HLink columns.
+Constraints entered here apply at the course level, affecting all classes of the course rather than individual classes.

 However, if the school wanted to force only one of the two 11FOM classes to run in a line that had 11GMA, the Constraints table needs to be used.